 Create a .env.local file in the root of your project and paste the Resend API key you created earlier.

 The sendEmail function is a server action.
 It receives the previous state and the formData, that gives you access to the values of the form.
 Then it uses resend to send the email to the provided email address.
-In the from field, make sure to use an email that you verified on your Resend account.
+In the from field, use the verified email address from your Resend Email API account to ensure successful email delivery.

 In some cases, the react property might not work and you might receive an error while sending emails.
 In that case you can convert the React component into an HTML string.